 b) Assignments: Students must provide a rough analysis after each experimental session and answer specific questions concerning the experiment.
 Knowledge of the literature is not expected at this stage (we will talk about the experiments in the lecture).
 Maximum length of a paper: Cover page plus max.
 4 pages of text (see separate guidelines for more details).
 Students work in groups of (2 or) 3.
 Papers are graded as “pass” or “fail” and at least 1 “pass” paper is required for admission to the final exam.

-b) The final exam covers the content of the lecture (2 hours, closed book, English) and will be held at Peter Bangs Vej 36 (date and time tba).
+b) The final exam covers the content of the lecture (2 hours, closed book, English; place and time tba).